erector/erector/README.txt

 === Layout Inheritance

-This section describes how to mix erector with other rendering systems.
 Erector replaces the typical Rails layout mechanism with a more natural construct, the use of inheritance.
 Want a common layout?
 Just implement a layout superclass and inherit from it.
 Implement render in the superclass and implement template methods in its subclasses.
 There's one trick you'll need to use this layout for non-erector templates.
 Here's an example.